KCI-MEDIA7/TakeHomeTest/README.md

 This should take around 4-6 hours.
 Once you have completed your solution, please reply with a link to a github repository and the website where your application has been deployed.
 In case the repository is private, please grant access by adding the github user pd-recruiting-frontend as a collaborator.

-The goal of this challenge is to rebuild the Parallel Domain jobs page.
+The goal of this challenge is to rebuild the jobs page for the company.
 Please clone this repository and submit it once you are finished.

 Here are the rules of this challenge... you must: